-We examine how mixing between the Standard Model(SM) Higgs boson, h, and the radion of the Randall-Sundrum model modifies the expected properties of the Higgs boson.
-In particular we demonstrate that the total and partial decay widths of the Higgs, as well as the $h \to gg$ branching fraction, can be substantially altered from their SM expectations, while the remaining branching fractions are modified less than $\lesssim 5\%$ for most of the parameter space volume.
+We discuss how mixing between the Standard Model Higgs boson, h, and the radion of the Randall-Sundrum model can lead to significant shifts in the expected properties of the Higgs boson.
+In particular we show that the total and partial decay widths of the Higgs, as well as the $h \rightarrow gg$ branching fraction, can be substantially altered from their SM expectations, while the remaining branching fractions are modified less than $\lesssim 5\%$ for most of the parameter space volume.
+Precision measurements of Higgs boson properties at at a Linear Collider are shown to probe a large region of the Randall-Sundrum model parameter space.